 “What’s happening to animals right now is worse than your worst nightmare.
 What is happening to animals right now you would not wish on your worst enemy.
 The worst offenders on this planet – pedophiles, sex offenders, murderers – do not get treated anywhere near as badly as the way we treat the most innocent and vulnerable beings on this planet.”

 The former executive assistant and right hand of vegan hip hop mogul Russell Simmons, Simone Reyes is a passionate animal rights activist who sums up her journey to becoming vegan and a voice for the voiceless in her TED talk (longer version of similar talk here).
-During her genuine and heartfelt talk, Reyes explains how she began caring about animal rights and eventually came to the conclusion that: “I could no longer live in peace while there was being a war waged against animals.
+During her genuine and heartfelt presentation, Reyes explains how she began caring about animal rights and eventually came to the conclusion that: “I could no longer live in peace while there was being a war waged against animals.
 I could no longer feel full while they’re being starved or feel warm knowing that they’re being enslaved in cold cages.
 I couldn’t feel safe while they’re brutalized.
 And I certainly couldn’t feel free while they are still oppressed.”

 I would be remiss if I didn’t include Gary Yourofsky’s presentation, as many consider it the most impactful speech about animal rights.
 Though I find his approach to be a little intense and aggressive for my own sensibility, many others have found it to be very persuasive.
 Veganism is spreading like wildfire in Israel where Yourofsky gives most of his talks, and thousands of people credit him with convincing them to go vegan.